kubernetes/kubernetes/examples/javaee/README.md

 ### Start MySQL Pod

-In Kubernetes a [_Pod_](../../docs/user-guide/pods.md) is the smallest deployable unit that can be created, scheduled, and managed.
+In Kubernetes a [_Pod_](../../docs/user-guide/pods.md) is the smallest deployable unit that can be created, scheduled and managed.
 It's a collocated group of containers that share an IP and storage volume.

 Here is the config for MySQL pod: [mysql-pod.yaml](mysql-pod.yaml)